opendatateam/udata/docs/development-environment.md

 An alternative way to use middlewares (ie. ElasticSearch, Redis, MongoDB) is provided for getting started easily so it's not mandatory to install those natively.

+Note that the [docker-udata](https://github.com/opendatateam/docker-udata) project provides an easier way to start udata on your machine.
+Follow the instructions in this document if you intend to work on the source code.

 See [Middlewares](#middlewares) for details.

 ## Retrieving the sources